-As mentioned in a previous post, we have started to track RFP data.
-The primary reason we are interested in the RFP data is to help us better understand future trends in system implementations.
-This also gives us an additional indicator of which institutions might change their systems, which is our core business.
+For the past couple of years, we have been tracking RFP data to help us better understand future trends in system implementations.
+Because of the nature of a request for proposals, this data also gives us an additional indicator of which institutions might change their systems, which is our core business.

-In addition to the RFP data for LMS we already talked about, we compiled RFPs in Canada and the USA markets for the past seven months.
-Before digging into the table below, please keep in mind that the RFP data does not represent the majority of the system implementations.
-In fact, it accounts for about 4% of all implementations (our preliminary numbers).
+Since the first iteration of this post, we have amassed more RFP data in Canada and the USA.
+From two years in March 2022, we have compiled four years (2019 to 2022).
+Please remember that the RFP data does not represent most of the system implementations.
+It only accounts for about one-third (revised number) of all implementations.
 Therefore, we have to read this table with a grain of salt.

-Since not all institutions or school districts have to use the request for proposals when looking for IT system providers, we have to be careful when interpreting this data.
-With a bigger pool of RFP data, we should be able to cross-check our dataset and establish a few market trends in other product categories.
+Since not all institutions or school districts have to use RFPs when looking for IT systems, we must be careful when interpreting this data.
+Now that we have a bigger pool of RFP data, we can establish market trends in some product categories.